-Everyone's images will be displayed and critiqued in class beginning Wednesday 9/12.
+Everyone's images will be displayed and critiqued in class beginning Wednesday 9/11.
 You will be expected to bring your laptop and enter comments on everyone's images.
 We will spend 3 class sessions going over all the images.
-Come prepared to talk about how you made your image, and what you think is going on.
-Take notes on the feedback you get in class, and use this info to write your report which will be due Weds 9/26.
+Come prepared to talk about how you made your image, and what you think is going on in the physics.
+Have a classmate take notes on the feedback you get in class, and use this info to write your report which will be due Monday 9/28.